programmerPhysicist/Project_Hype-Berry/README.md

 ## INSTALLATION

-There are two dependencies you'll need to install, and the commands to install them are as follows:
+There are a number dependencies you'll need to install, and the commands to install them are as follows:
 ```
 pip install todoist-python
 pip install requests
+pip install scriptabit
+pip install tzlocal
+pip install iso8601
+pip install python-dateutil
 ```
 Finally, you need to add your API tokens to the `Habitica-Plus-Todoist/source/auth.cfg.example` file.
 You can find your Habitica API User ID and API key by visiting https://habitica.com/user/settings/api while logged in, and your Todoist API token can be found by visiting https://todoist.com/prefs/integrations while logged in.
 Once you've added these tokens, you should rename the file to `Habitica-Plus-Todoist/source/auth.cfg` (remove the '.example' at the end).